Originally posted 11/12/2019. Updated 1/26/2021.

 For chai lovers, tea-time is any time...and often.
 There is a distinct draw to chai that tea lovers simply cannot deny.
-Combine the fragrant aroma of the warming spices with the astounding healing, energizing and comforting properties of this miraculous tea, and you will truly understand the reason for the loyalty to chai.
+Combine the fragrant aroma of the warming spices in the classic masala chai spice blend with the astounding healing, energizing and comforting properties of this miraculous tea, and you will truly understand the reason for the loyalty to chai.
 The abundant, distinct spices used when brewing chai tea are as unique as those who consume them.

 Aromatic Spices from India and Sri Lanka Among Most Popular for Chai

 The delightful spices that are most commonly found in chai are those that are typically grown in India and Sri Lanka, where chai, as we know it in the West, comes from.
 While most of us are familiar with the clove and cinnamon flavors of chai, some of the most popular ingredients in chai just may surprise you.
 Everyone has their favorite blend, and here are some of the most popular: